pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 Few people know this, but the [blend modes](https://en.wikipedia.org/wiki/Blend_modes) lighten, darken, overlay, soft light, hard light, pin light and linear light implicitly expect the grey level to be 50% grey and are thus totally connected to the display-referred workflow.
-All you need to do is look at the equations to figure it out.
-They're going to treat the pixels differently depending on whether they are above or below 50 %.
+The blend modes are going to treat the pixels differently depending on whether they are above or below 50 %.
 Remember that the linear RGB workflow keeps the gray point at 18% (or even less).
 These blend modes will therefore behave in a way that is unpredictable in the scene-linear portions of the pipe.

 In linear RGB, you should only use blend modes based on